inlivedev/inlive-js-sdk/README.md

 import { InliveEvent } from '@inlivedev/inlive-js-sdk/event';

 InliveEvent.subscribe('stream:ready-to-initialize-event', () => {
-  // handle when the live stream has finished the preparation })
+  // handle when the live stream has finished preparing a stream session })
 ```